pixijs/assetpack/packages/docs/docs/guide/configuration.md

 | ---------- | ------- | -------- |
 | `string[]` |         | No       |

 An optional array of ignore patterns.
-Any file path matching the patterns will not be processed by assetpack.
+Any file path matching the patterns will not be processed by AssetPack.

 ### cache